Zonasky/Our-Member-List/README.md

 <h2> Founders: skyss0fly & Inaayat </h2>
 <h2> Developers: skyss0fly & Inaayat </h2>

-<p> want to Apply as our developer? see below how you can get in touch! </p>
+<p> want to Apply as our developer or tester? see below how you can get in touch! </p>
 <h3> Get In Touch: </h3>
 <nav>
 <ul>